What to eat with miso soup ? Best Miso Soup Recipes

 Miso Soup

-Complement your miso soup with the perfect sidekick: pickled vegetables.
+Complement your Miso Soup with the perfect sidekick: pickled vegetables.

 When making miso soup at home, I’ve learned a few tips over the years.
 The key is patience – take your time to slowly extract flavors from the kombu seaweed and allow the bonito flakes to infuse the broth.
 Rushing the process or boiling the soup ruins the delicate flavors.
 I also recommend making dashi stock in advance and keeping it refrigerated or frozen.
 This allows you to whip up a bowl of miso soup anytime.